DevDrupal33/display_builder/docs/contributing.md

 ### Issue

-- When fork an issue, use a short branch meaningfull name with proper wording (no article, no concatenated words, ie: no 300000-mytitleislongandthisbran )
+- When fork an issue, use a short branch meaningful name with proper wording (no article, no concatenated words, ie: no 300000-my-title-is-long-and-this-break )
 - When a PR is created it **MUST** be set DRAFT immediately until the issue is in `Need review`

 ### Pull requests